kp-vishnu/kp-vishnu/README.md

 - 💬 Ask me about ...
 Python and R
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/vishnu-k-p-b77aab201/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm a physicist by training.
+I'm a 'nano' physicist by training.